UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team25-stereo-depth-vision.md

 LeakyReLU activation.

 #### Model Structure
-In StereoNet, after computing the 3D cost volume it filters it with 5 layers of 3D convolutions with kernel size 3.
+In StereoNet, after computing the 3D cost volume, the model filters it with 5 layers of 3D convolutions with kernel size 3.
-In theory this should allow for learning to correct inaccuracies in the cost volume, but it also means that the model must learn to not lose the original cost volume features.
+In theory, this should allow for learning to correct inaccuracies in the cost volume, but it also means that the model must learn to not lose the original cost volume features.
 We theorized that the model would train faster by placing 3D convolutions in ResNet blocks with shortcuts.
 In our results, we indeed see that the model trains much faster, achieving the same train accuracy in one quarter of the time,